Pete Teo: Life and career

 Teo released a music video promoting the vote entitled Undilah in 2011.
 Featuring celebrities and both government and opposition politicians, the video was banned for broadcasting by the Information Minister Rais Yatim shortly after release.
 In the subsequent media uproar, the Prime Minister Najib Razak "unbanned" the video and it went on to become ond of the most watched videos in the Malaysia for 2011.
 Teo was also listed by CNN as amongst the 135 Asians to watch.

 16 September 2013 – Teo released "Hari Malaysia" – a music video funded by the public celebrating the 50th year of the formation of Malaysia.
 Made with archive news footage and extensive CGI visual effects, the video featured a cast of superstars and politicians including Michelle Yeoh, Nurul Izzah Anwar, Tengku Razaleigh Hamzah, Ambiga, Namewee and more.
 The video also featured the songs "Slipstream" (performed by Melina William) and "Kembara" (performed by Asmidar).

 In February 2015, Teo was chosen to represent Malaysia in Art Midwest's Caravanserai project, where he undertook a tour of Texas, Georgia and Florida conducting exhibitions and workshops on his film work.
-In August of the same year, he shot a rare two hour interview with ex-Malaysian Prime Minister Tun Dr Mahathir Mohamad in Tokyo as part of an ambitious documentary project on recent Malaysian political history.
+In August of the same year, he shot a rare two hour interview with ex-Malaysian Prime Minister Mahathir Mohamad in Tokyo as part of an ambitious documentary project on recent Malaysian political history.
 The project has as yet an undetermined release date.

-Teo played Tony in Dreamworks / Paramount's Ghost In The Shell, a live action adaptation of the classic manga/anime.
+Teo played Tony in DreamWorks / Paramount's Ghost In The Shell, a live action adaptation of the classic manga/anime.
 Directed by Rupert Sanders and starring Scarlett Johansson, the blockbuster film was released globally in March 2017.

 Together with Liew Seng Tat, Teo released “Citizens”, a remarkable 2017 National Day video with the Transport Minister of Malaysia Liow Tiong Lai playing both himself and a confrontational citizen.
-Rather than celebratory as was normal practice, the video was somber in its questioning of the country’s direction, unprecedented in its apologetic confessions and provocative in its use of visual imagery.
+Rather than celebratory as was normal practice, the video was somber in its questioning of the country's direction, unprecedented in its apologetic confessions and provocative in its use of visual imagery.

 2018 saw the world premiere and Golden Leopard nomination of “A Family Tour” by emigre China filmmaker Ying Liang at Locarno Film Festival starring a leading cast of Gong Zhe, Nai An and Teo.